Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents

 \section{Abstract}

 There has been rapidly growing interest in meta-learning as a method for increasing the flexibility and sample efficiency of reinforcement learning.
 One problem in this area of research, however, has been a scarcity of adequate benchmark tasks.
 In general, the structure underlying past benchmarks has either been too simple to be inherently interesting, or too ill-defined to support principled analysis.
-In the present work, we introduce a new benchmark for meta-RL research, which combines structural richness with structural transparency.
+In the present work, we introduce a new benchmark for meta-RL research, emphasizing transparency and potential for in-depth analysis as well as structural richness.
 Alchemy is a 3D video game, implemented in Unity, which involves a latent causal structure that is resampled procedurally from episode to episode, affording structure learning, online inference, hypothesis testing and action sequencing based on abstract domain knowledge.
 We evaluate a pair of powerful RL agents on Alchemy and present an in-depth analysis of one of these agents.
 Results clearly indicate a frank and specific failure of meta-learning, providing validation for Alchemy as a challenging benchmark for meta-RL.
 Concurrent with this report, we are releasing Alchemy as public resource, together with a suite of analysis tools and sample agent trajectories.